-Remember too that of 90% of firework parties held at home, alcohol is present so it is good to nominate someone who isn’t drinking to be in charge of the bonfire and setting off the fireworks.
+Remember too that of 90% of firework parties held at home, alcohol is present.
+Therefore, it is a good idea to nominate someone who isn’t drinking to be in charge of the bonfire and setting off the fireworks.

-- Never return to a firework that has not gone off and keep everyone, especially young children far away from the site of ignition.
+- Never return to a firework that has not gone off; keep everyone, especially young children far away from the site of ignition.

 - Only buy fireworks that conform to British Standard number (BS 7114)

 - Ensure they are suitable for the size of your garden.